indiana-university/rivet-docs/content/components/layout/typography.md

 {{< /example >}}

 ### Responsive type scale
-Each type scale helper class comes with a set of modifiers that allow you adjust font-size at different screen sizes.
+Each type scale helper class comes with a set of modifiers that allow you to adjust font-size at different screen sizes.
 Here's an example.

 {{< code >}}<h1 class="rvt-ts-20 rvt-ts-32-md-up">Profile page</h1>
 <p class="rvt-ts-14">The profile page is where you can select your personal settings.</p>